Greece payroll and benefits guide

 - Health in Benefit: 0.25% employer, 0.4% employee

-- Supplementary insurance: 3.25% employer, 3.25% employee
+- Supplementary insurance: 3% employer, 3% employee

-- Unemployment: 1.2% employer, 1.2% employee
+- Unemployment: 1.41% employer, 1.65% employee

-- Summer campsite programs: €20 employer
+- Summer campsite programs: €20 per year employer

-Most of these contributions are applied to monthly salary payments up to a maximum of €7126.94 per month (approx. £6100, $7700).
+Most of these contributions are applied to monthly salary payments up to a maximum of €7,572.62 per month (approx. £6,600, $8,800), meaning any earnings beyond this are exempt.

 Holiday and Leave Considerations

-Greek paid leave allowance increased according to length of service.
+Greek paid leave allowance increases according to length of service.
 For employees that work five-day weeks, the entitlement starts at 20 days in the first year, receiving additional days after certain years of service have been reached.
 The highest entitlements are 25 days for an employee with at least ten years of service, and 26 days for those with at least 25 years of service.
 These allowances are increased pro-rata for employees who work six days a week rather than five.

 There are also other leave entitlements for marriage (five days, paid); bereavement of an immediate family member (two days; paid); and care of a sick dependent family member (six days per year, unpaid).